spring-projects/spring-batch/spring-batch-samples/README.md

 their work
 * A master step that aggregates replies from workers to notify work completion

-The sample uses an embedded JMS broker and an embedded database for simplicity.
+The sample uses an embedded JMS broker and an embedded database for simplicity but any option supported via Spring Integration for communication is technically acceptable.

 ### [Remote Chunking Sample](id:remoteChunking)